techidaily/site-win11-tips/source/_posts/mastering-windows-proxy-detection-corrections.md

  Before you launch into any specific troubleshooting, it's always a good idea to restart your equipment first.
 There's a chance that this will clear up your issue in a few moments.

  Because this error is usually related to misconfigured settings on one computer, restarting your router likely won't have an effect.
-But it's still an[important network troubleshooting step](http://www.makeuseof.com/tag/7-simple-steps-diagnose-network-problem/) for problems of any kind.
+But it's still an [important network troubleshooting step](http://www.makeuseof.com/tag/7-simple-steps-diagnose-network-problem/) for problems of any kind.

  If the problem hasn't fixed itself after you reboot your computer and router, continue on with the more detailed steps.